Bleed American: Singles and EPs

 "Bleed American" was released to radio on June 5, 2001, and released as a physical single on August 21, 2001.
-The US 7" vinyl version included a demo of "Your House", while the German CD edition featured, demos of "Your House" and "The Authority Song", alongside "(Splash) Turn Twist" and the music video for "Bleed American" (directed by Ross Richardson).
+The US 7-inch vinyl version includes a demo of "Your House", while the German CD edition features demos of "Your House" and "The Authority Song", alongside "(Splash) Turn Twist" and the music video for "Bleed American" (directed by Ross Richardson).

 "The Middle" was released as a single on November 19, 2001.
-The UK 7" vinyl included a radio session version of "A Praise Chorus" as its B-side, while the European CD featured "No Sensitivity" and demos of "The Middle" and "My Sundown".
-Another CD version, which saw release in Europe and the US featured radio sessions versions of "If You Don't, Don't" and "Game of Pricks", as well as the music video for "The Middle".
+The UK 7-inch vinyl includes a radio session version of "A Praise Chorus" as its B-side, while the European CD features "No Sensitivity" and demos of "The Middle" and "My Sundown".
+Another CD version, which saw release in Europe and the US, features radio sessions versions of "If You Don't, Don't", and Guided By Voices cover "Game of Pricks", as well as the music video for "The Middle".
 The video was directed by Paul Fedor, who based it on an episode of The Brady Bunch.
 The video features the band at a party performing in a living room to a crowd of people in their underwear.
-The protagonist, played by Josh Keleher, arrives at the party fully clothed; he eventually undressed in a closet, helping a girl undress as well.
+The protagonist, played by Josh Keleher, arrives at the party fully clothed; he eventually undressed in a closet, encountering a girl undressing as well.

-"Sweetness" was released as a single on June 3, 2002; the UK 7" vinyl version included a live version of "Clarity" as its B-side.
-Two CD versions were released in Europe: the first with live versions of "Blister" and "Your New Aesthetic", while the other included live versions of "If You Don't, Don't", "Lucky Denver Mint" and "Blister".
+"Sweetness" was released as a single on June 3, 2002; the UK 7-inch vinyl version includes a live version of "Clarity" as its B-side.
+Two CD versions were released in Europe: the first with live versions of "Blister" and "Your New Aesthetic", while the other include live versions of "If You Don't, Don't", "Lucky Denver Mint" and "Blister".
 The music video for "Sweetness" shows the band stationary as the world is altered around them; it was filmed in Los Angeles, with director Tim Hope.
 Lind said the video was "loosely based on a general journey of what a band goes through as they start and as they progress".
 "A Praise Chorus" was released as a promotional single in 2002.

 In addition to the album's singles, two EPs were released to support Bleed American.
-The first of these EPs, titled Good to Go EP, was released on February 22, 2002, exclusively in Japan, and featured "Spangle", "The Most Beautiful Things", an acoustic version of "The Middle", a radio session version of "Game of Pricks", an early version of "Cautioners" and live versions of "A Praise Chorus" and "Softer".
+The first of these EPs, titled Good to Go EP, was released on February 22, 2002, exclusively in Japan, and features "Spangle", "The Most Beautiful Things", an acoustic version of "The Middle", a radio session version of "Game of Pricks", an early version of "Cautioners" and live versions of "A Praise Chorus" and "Softer".
 The second EP, titled The Middle/A Praise Chorus Tour EP, was a tour EP released in Australia in January 2003, consisting of "The Middle", "A Praise Chorus", "Firestarter", an acoustic version of "The Middle" and a live version of "Bleed American".